Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 import Alert from '@site/src/components/Alert';

-[AWS](https://aws.amazon.com/) (Amazon Web Services) is an amazing and reliable cloud service provider.
+[AWS](https://aws.amazon.com/) (Amazon Web Services) is a fantastic and reliable cloud service provider.
 AWS, like Google Cloud Platform and Microsoft Azure, provides everything you need to host an application without having to worry about running the underlying servers and network configuration.
-Everything you need to quickly begin hosting is provided as a packaged services.

 However, deploying an application on AWS presents some challenges.
-The typical deployment workflow looks like this: write code, push it to Git, compile code, deploy code, validate your changes and repeat.
+The typical deployment workflow looks like this: write code, push it to Git, compile code, deploy code, validate your changes, and repeat.
 Developers thus not only have to do all of this manually, but they also have to configure tons of services (VPC, database, cache, DNS, CDN, etc.) to make their application live on the web.

-[Qovery](https://www.qovery.com/) was created to solve this problem.
+[Qovery](https://www.qovery.com/) solve this problem.
 In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [Laravel](https://www.laravel.com/) application with [MySQL](https://www.mysql.com/) database on AWS.
 You will be able to focus on writing the best code instead of managing complex services.

 <Assumptions name="guide">